xgironx/checkpoint-04/README.md

 - a `greet` instance method
 - Getter and setter for `name`

+Create a new `Animal` instance with the name "Pumba"

 Make the `Lion` inherit from the `Animal` class.
 The `Lion` class should have a `pack` class variable that holds references to each instance created.

 Each lion should have:
 - a `king` attribute which is a boolean
   - If the instance's `name` is `Simba` make the `king` attribute true

+Create a new lion instance with the name `simba`

 ```ruby
 # code here